Joshhortt/erastus-prime-sifting/README.md

 _In mathematics, the **Sieve of Eratosthenes** is a simple, **ancient algorithm** for finding all_<br/>
 _prime numbers up to any given limit_.<br/><br/>
-_Practice Arrays, looping and methods with Javascript: Given a number, write a method that returns_<br/>
+_I use arrays, looping and methods in Javascript and JQuery_:<br/>
-_all of the prime numbers less than that number_.
+_Given a number, write a method that returns all of the prime numbers less than that number_.

 ## Description
 _User enters a number in the input field and hits the **Display** button_.<br/>